Living Ayurveda Internship

 LAI teachers include Ayurvedic practitioners, farmers, herbalists, astrologers, yoga teachers, and regional experts.
 Collectively, they weave their passions and skills into this comprehensive offering.

 Meet the Faculty

 Dormitory-style housing is provided in a large environmentally-friendly straw-bale home located on the Banyan Farm.
 A monthly fee of $125 goes toward a communal food fund.
 Interns are responsible for their own transportation.
 We strongly recommend interns have health insurance or set aside an emergency medical fund for the duration of the program.

 How to Apply

 Open enrollment for 2021 begins August 1st, 2020.
 Check back soon for more information and updates about the 2021 sessions.

 The Banyan Farm is a 20-acre certified organic farm in Williams, Oregon.
 We practice sustainable and regenerative agricultural practices and support overall biodiversity.
 All vegetables and herbs grown on our farm are ethically grown, harvested, and filled with the vitality of the land and the people who nurture them.

-Learn more about the history of the farm, the region, and all that we offer at our Banyan Farm.
+Learn more about the farm, including the history, the region, and all that we offer at our Banyan Farm.

 Frequently Asked Questions